 There is no single path for recovery.
 We will explore a number of ways forward in this chapter.
 Some, such as Cognitive Behavioral Therapy, are evidence-based.

 The most effective treatments involve visualisation.
 I introduced this technique with Safe Place.
 Using your ‘mind-sight’ is more active than just talking about what happened (though of course that is also essential).
 Being visual engages different pathways in the brain and potentially touches unconscious beliefs.
-And there is a component of exposure, as well, in the process.

 Stanley is a policeman who was involved in a violent encounter with an extremist religious group.
 Shots were fired.
 He was sent by his medical practitioner to a clinical psychologist because he suffered from insomnia and broken sleep.
 A diagnosis of PTSD was made.
 As part of the treatment he was asked to rate his distress level as he visualised events of that day.
 As his distress raised, he was encouraged to see the events as more distant.
 This helped him to tolerate his rising anxiety and he could better manage the exposure to what he experienced.